drop-out/SQL-Generator/README.md

 Generate SQL script with Pandas-like Python code
 feature:
 1. Automatically generate SQL script for you
+2. Automatically formatting
-2. Support complicated nested join
+3. Support complicated nested join
-3. Name the staging table automatically, such as A_0,A_1,A_2 ...
+4. Name the staging table automatically, such as A_0,A_1,A_2 ...

 Generated script example:
 ```sql